TBSantana/Barcelona_AirBnb_Data_Analysis/README.md

 3. Which is the occupation of apartments per month in the last two years?
 4. Which are the prices according the type of room and district in the city?

+This project is part as the Udadicy Nanodegree program.

 # Files

-1. AirBnb_Barcelona_2019_Analisys.ipynb : contains code, analisys and data visualization about the following AirBnb Barcelona datasets.
+1. AirBnb_Barcelona_2019_Analisys.ipynb : Jupiter notebook format that contains code, analisys and data visualization about the following AirBnb Barcelona datasets.
+2. AirBnb_Barcelona_2019_Analisys.py : code without markdown in python format.

 Datasets:

-2. listings.csv : dataset of information about each listing in Barcelona.
+3. listings.csv : dataset of information about each listing in Barcelona.
-3. neighbourhoods.csv : dataset of information about districts and neigbourhoods in Barcelona.
+4. neighbourhoods.csv : dataset of information about districts and neigbourhoods in Barcelona.
-4. reviews_.csv : dataset of information about data of review per listing.
+5. reviews_.csv : dataset of information about data of review per listing.

 # Libraries used